DavidWells/davidwells.io-v1/content/blog/2012-04-07-how-to-seed-build-facebook-fans-for-facebook-business-pages.md

 </div>
 </div>
 <div class="LessonStep top">
-<h2 class="StepTitle">b.
+<h2>b.
 Use the added greasemonkey functionality to select all friends with one click</h2>
 <div class="StepImage"> <img src="https://s3-us-west-2.amazonaws.com/assets.davidwells.io/legacy/2012/04/b._Use_the_added_greasemonkey_functionality_to_select_all_friends_with_one_click.png"/></div>
 <div class="StepInstructions">